-The Standard for Safety for Battery Fire Containment Products, UL 5800, is in development as a harmonized standard for the U.S. and Canada.
+The first edition of the Standard for Safety for Battery Fire Containment Products, UL 5800, was published in December 2020 as a harmonized standard for the U.S. and Canada.
 Participants include international representatives from airlines, shipping companies and other aviation-related interests along with government bodies and containment product developers.

 The initial scope of the standard is limited to aviation applications and excludes containment products intended for use with cargo shipments.
-The ease of use, training and personal protective equipment (PPE) is being considered for inclusion in the standard.
-Those factors will be part of a human interaction study being conducted by Emergo by UL, advisors and subject matter experts from UL Life & Health Sciences.
+The ease of use, training and personal protective equipment (PPE) are included in the standard.
+Those factors are part of a human interaction study conducted by Emergo by UL, advisors and other subject matter experts from UL.

-The resulting standard will be nationally recognized and approved by the American National Standards Institute (ANSI) and the Standards Council of Canada (SCC).
+The Standard is nationally recognized and approved by the American National Standards Institute (ANSI) and the Standards Council of Canada (SCC).

 Resource 1: UL 5800 is available for purchase on ShopULstandards.com or can be viewed online for free using the Digital View functionality (registration required)